decentraland/adr/content/ADR-110-realm-description.md

 ### Usage

-Realms are used by the Explorer [ADR-102](/adr/ADR-102) to setup and configure each browsing session.
+Realms are used by the Explorer [ADR-102](/adr/ADR-102) to set up and configure each browsing session.

 Canonically, a realm can be selected by executing the `/changerealm <baseUrl>` command in the chat.